fuzzyfox/Mozilla-Universe-Widget/README.md

 To enable the widget when a link is clicked just use `onclick="mozillaUniverse()"` in any link or button you wish to trigger the widget.
+## options
+there are some extra options available to you to enhance the experience you get when using this widget.
+Below are of all the options you can set and what they do. *These have to be passed into `mozillaUniverse(options)` as an object like the one below*

+	options = {
+		type : 'link',
+		//sets how the widget displays. can be "link" or "tab" youAreHere : ''
+		//this can be any valid node id for the map. e.g. "mozilla-europe", "drumbeat", etc...
+	}

 Credits
 -------